 Scholarly Commons Citation

 Schotland, Roy A., "Myth, Reality Past and Present, and Judicial Elections" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 203.
+203.